8. Employee Responsibility

 809 Whistleblower Policy

+If any employee reasonably believes that some policy, practice, or activity of The Washington Research Library Consortium (“WRLC”) is illegal or dishonest, a written complaint must be filed by that employee with the person(s) identified below under this policy.
 It is the intent of the “WRLC” to adhere to all laws and regulations that apply to the organization and the underlying purpose of this policy is to support the organization’s goal of legal compliance.
 The support of all employees is necessary to achieving this goal.
-An employee filing the written complaint is known as a “whistleblower” and is protected from retaliation only if the employee brings the alleged unlawful activity, policy, or practice to the attention of the “WRLC” and provides the “WRLC” with a reasonable opportunity to investigate and correct the alleged unlawful activity.
+An employee filing the written complaint is known as a “whistleblower” and is protected from retaliation only if the employee brings the alleged unlawful activity, policy, or practice to the attention of the “WRLC” in good faith and provides the “WRLC” with a reasonable opportunity to investigate and correct the alleged unlawful activity.
 The protection described below is only available to employees that comply with this requirement.

 The whistleblower is not responsible for investigating the activity or for determining fault or corrective measures; appropriate management officials are charged with these responsibilities.